Aim

 2.

-where we improve the quality of life of people and
+where we improve the quality of life of people

 Objective